MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 - Analysis Result
 - Analysis Result Detail

-### How to delete PowerApps Checker
+### How to uninstall PowerApps Checker

-To delete the PowerApps Checker solution:
+To uninstall the PowerApps Checker solution:

 1. As a System Administrator or as a System Customizer, open the PowerApps portal by going to https://web.powerapps.com/environments.
 2. Select **Solutions**.